-You will need to complete a process to match existing folders to new repositories must be completed, regardless of which option you have chosen to divide the repository.
+A process to match existing folders to new repositories must be completed, regardless of which option is chosen to divide the repository.
 Using an automated approach, this information is listed in a file.

-For example, you can use a file named repository_folder_list.txt that includes a single field, folder_name.
+For example, a file named repository_folder_list.txt can be used that includes a single field, folder_name.
 This field includes each repository folder that you want to move to a new repository.
 The example text below would move three dev folders from a single repository to a new development repository:

-'''

 folder_name

 /home/dev/application1/

 /home/dev/application2/

 /home/app3/

-'''